How to Handle a Certificate of Insurance Request

 Additional policies will add costs and may not be readily available to you depending on your profession.

 If the job is lucrative enough you might decide to purchase those policies.
-We’ll help you work out the complexities and arrive at a timely solution once you contact us.
+We can assist you in exploring the options and help you work toward a timely solution once you contact us.

-It’s essential to have a relationship with an agency that can quickly respond to certificate requests and check them for anything that could be harmful to you or your business.
+It's essential to have a relationship with a licensed insurance agent that can quickly respond to certificate requests and review them for anything that could create challenges for you or your business.

-Our team will ensure you have an accurate certificate so you can conveniently provide it to your customer or client to land the job you were hired to do.
+Our licensed agents can help ensure you have an accurate certificate so you can conveniently provide it to your customer or client to help you land the job you were hired to do.

 Avoid agencies that take days or even weeks to get you a certificate.
 That can cost you time and money and even jeopardize your relationship with the customer.
-Negative word of mouth will only spiral from there, costing you future jobs.
+Challenges with your business reputation could affect future opportunities.

-We understand that insurance triggers stress and confusion, and COI requests can be no different.
-We’ll help reduce or remove both stress and confusion for you, as we have for many other business owners in your shoes.
+We understand that insurance can create stress and confusion, and COI requests can be no different.
+We aim to help reduce both stress and confusion for you, as we have for many other business owners in your shoes.

-We can help you purchase a needed policy for your upcoming project.
+We can assist you in exploring coverage options for your upcoming project.
 Simply click the Get a Quote button below to get started.

-If you want to learn about another frequently requested commercial policy, read “Why Must CNY Contractors Have Workers Comp Insurance?
+If you want to learn about commercial insurance requirements, read “Why Must CNY Contractors Have Workers Comp Insurance?”

 Daniel is an accomplished content creator.
 He has been working in publishing for almost two decades.
 Horan Companies hired Daniel as its content manager in November 2022.
 The agency entrusted its messaging to him.
 Since then, Daniel has written insurance articles, service pages, PDF guides, and more.
 All in an effort to educate CNY readers.
 He's helping them understand the world of insurance so they can make informed decisions.